- Legal notice

 |eInformafirstname.lastname@example.org||+34 900 10 30 20|

-In this case the information is directly collected from the concerned party through business cards, when filling in a form on our website or when providing the necessary information to render our services:
+In this case, information can be collected (i) through business cards, (ii) when filling in a form in INFORMA's website or (iii) when providing necessary information for INFORMA to provide services.

-- If the client is a legal person, the name and surname of a contact person, its position in the company, corporate e-mail and contact telephone number .
+- If the customer is a legal person, the name and surname of a contact person, their position in the company, corporate e-mail and corporate contact telephone number.

-- If the client is an individual businessman, they will have to additionally provide: NIF, postal address and bank data.
+- If the customer is an individual businessman, they will have to additionally provide their NIF, mailing address and bank data.

 b.
 Data automatically collected through cookies:

-For additional information on this processing you could consult our Cookies Policy.
+further information on data processing you can check our Cookies Policy.

 d.
 Data obtained from public sources: